aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 **Q: Where can I download a trial version of Aspose.Note?**
 A: You can obtain a free trial from [here](https://releases.aspose.com/).

+**Q: How do I programmatically **save OneNote file** after adding multiple pages?**
+A: Call `document.save(<outputPath>)` once after you have appended all pages and images; the API will handle the complete file creation.

+**Q: Can I use the same code to **append image onenote** in an existing document?**
+A: Yes.
+Load the existing document with `new Document(<filePath>)`, then follow steps 3‑7 to add new images and alt text.

 ## Conclusion

-By following this step‑by‑step guide, you now know **how to add alt** text to images in OneNote using Java.
-Implementing `add alternative text image` not only makes your documents more accessible but also improves their searchability and overall quality.
+By following this guide you now know **how to create OneNote document**, **append image onenote**, and **set image alt text** using Java.
+Implementing these steps not only makes your OneNote files more accessible but also improves their discoverability and overall quality.
 Feel free to experiment with different titles and descriptions to best convey the meaning of each image.

 ---

-**Last Updated:** 2025-12-23
+**Last Updated:** 2026-03-21
 **Tested With:** Aspose.Note for Java 24.11
 **Author:** Aspose